ariga/atlas/doc/md/guides/orms/gorm.md

 ## Using the Atlas GORM Provider

-In this guide, we will use the [GORM Atlas Provider](https://github.com/ariga/atlas-provider-gorm) to automatically plan schema migrations for a GORM project.
+In this guide, we will use the [GORM Atlas Provider](https://github.com/ariga/atlas-provider-gorm) to automatically plan schema migrations for tables and views in a GORM project.

 ### Installation